This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Michelada is a classic cocktail of unknown origin that is believed to have been created in Mexico sometime in the mid-1900s.
-It is based on the iconic hangover cure, the Bloody Mary, and its recipe is similar because it still calls for tomato juice and citrus.
-What makes it unique is its use of Mexican beer as the base, hot sauce that lends spiciness, and a salt and pepper rim that adds a pleasant savoriness.
+The Michelada is a classic cocktail of unknown origin that is believed to have been created in the mid-1900s in Mexico.
+It’s based on the iconic hangover cure, the Bloody Mary, and its recipe is similar because it still calls for tomato juice and citrus.
+What makes it unique is its use of Mexican beer as the base spirit, hot sauce for more spiciness, and a salt and pepper rim that adds a pleasant savoriness.

 Cocktail Ingredients